Cantera/essci-2018-workshop/README.md

 This Workshop & Forum will cover basic usage of Cantera, getting started with Cantera development, and a discussion panel regarding future directions for Cantera.
-The Workshop will be hosted by the lead developers of Cantera.
+The Workshop will be hosted by the Bryan Weber, one of the contributing developers to Cantera.

 Everyone is welcome, and we especially encourage new users to attend!
-Please email [bryan.weber@uconn.edu](mailto:bryan.weber@uconn.edu) for further information or if you plan to attend!
+Please fill out the form at https://goo.gl/forms/7VhyWkvIj0K3W5nC3 if you plan to attend!